FelixYuHengYang/CEE4530/Lab 2 - Acid Rain/labfire_Lab2_Report.md

 4. If we assume that there is exchange with the atmosphere and that carbonates are at equilibrium with the atmosphere, then we can calculate ANC in the lake effluent by using equation (18) describing the ANC of an open system.
 Calculate the ANC under the assumption of an open system and plot it on the same graph produced in answering question #3 with the plot labeled (in the legend) as open ANC.
 5. Analyze the data from the second experiment and graph the data appropriately.
 What did you learn from the second experiment?

 ###Constants

+#Questions
+What do you think would happen if enough NaHCO3 were added to the lake to maintain an ANC greater than 50μeq/L for 3 residence times with the stirrer turned off?
+How much NaHCO3 would need to be added?
+What are some of the complicating factors you might find in attempting to remediate a lake using CaCO3?
+Below is a list of issues to consider. extent of mixing solubility of CaCO3 (find the solubility and compare with NaHCO3) density of CaCO3 slurry (find the density of CaCO3)

 #Conclusions